 The applicable legislation is the DWFD Act. paragraph 1(4) and (5) Article 33 of the Act stipulates that: A person who has not fulfilled the reporting requirements for catches, transhipment and landing prescribed in paragraph (1) of Article 16 or who has made a false report thereof; or a person who has engaged in transhipment without authorization shall be subject to imprisonment of up to five years, or a criminal fine of up to five times the whole sale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine at least KRW500 million up to KRW 1 billion, whichever is higher (Article 33 of the DWFD Act).
-A person who has violated any subparagraph referred to in this paragraph twice or more within five years shall be subject to imprisonment of up to five years or a criminal fine of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine of up to KRW 1.6 billion, whichever is higher.
+A person who has violated any subparagraph referred to in this paragraph twice or more within five years shall be subject to imprisonment of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale prices of up to eight times the wholesale value of the fishery products obtained any subparagraph referred to in this paragraph twice or more within five years shall be subject to imprisonment of up to five years or a criminal fine of up to eight times the wholesale value of the fishery products obtained from relevant violations, based on the average wholesale prices of the products for the preceding three years; or a criminal fine of up to KRW 1.6 billion, whichever is higher.
 As indicated here, Korea has a very strong legal tool to deter against false reporting and un-reporting.

 viii.
-Other relevant information7:-
+Other relevant information:-